pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 @@ (button "#view-html-docs" "Tell me more") @@

 It comes with a powerful markup language that includes the ability to execute embedded Scheme code (for example, the mini-REPL above), typeset LaTeX equations, perform text alignment such as centering, right/left alignment, and justification, poetry formatting,  automatic handling of #hashtags, [wiki-style links], and [normal Markdown hyperlinks](https://github.com/pulpgrinder/Fronkensteen), easy to use footnotes{{{Like this one!}}}, and more!
-The screen you're looking at right now is generated from a Fronkensteen markup file which contains some embedded Scheme code.
+The screen you're looking at right now is generated from a Fronkensteen markup file which contains embedded Scheme code.

 $${\int^a_b \frac{1}{3}x^3} dx$$